 Acting Now.
 For Tomorrow.

-With over 83,000 employees, Cox and its susidiaries can have a huge enviromental impact.
+Cox and its susidiaries can have a huge enviromental impact.
 Cox is reducing greenhouse gas emissions across the board by utilizing efficient heating and cooling systems, green energy sources, hybrid fleet vehicles, and more.

 The Ice Bear cooling system in a network building in San Diego allows peak energy offload for more efficiency—the system generates ice at night (when power is more efficiently produced) and this ice is used for cooling during the day.